folio-org/mod-notes/README.md

 The way this is designed, the notes module does not need to know or care about which domains we end up having in the system.
-Unfortunately it requires mod-permissions to support wildcards in the DesiredPermissions, which it does quite do yet.
+Unfortunately it requires mod-permissions to support wildcards in the DesiredPermissions, which it does not quite do yet.

 ## Additional information